alinex/node-monitor/README.md

 - share - the disk share's path or mount point to check
 - warn - the javascript code to check for warn status
 - fail - the javascript code to check for fail status (default: 'free is 0')
+- timeout - the time the whole test may take before stopping
 - analysis - the configuration for the analysis if it is run
   - dirs - the list of directories to monitor their volume
+  - timeout - the time the analysis may take before stopping

 ### CPU